 To help businesses stay compliant, the UAE’s Federal Tax Authority (FTA) allows for a mechanism known as Voluntary Disclosure (VD).
-This blog explores the importance of voluntary disclosure for VAT errors and how businesses can use it to avoid penalties and ensure compliance.
+This blog explores the importance of voluntary disclosure for VAT errors in the UAE and how businesses can use it to avoid penalties and ensure compliance.

 What is Voluntary Disclosure (VD)?